When I was young -- really young -- I wanted to be a chipmunk.

-Sometimes, I imagined being a gull catching air currents
+Sometimes, I imagined being a gull riding the waves or

-around the world.
-I dreamed of becoming a ballerina.
+Amelia Earhart flying around the world.
+I dreamed of

-If I couldn’t fly, I thought, I’d leap.
-After reading
+becoming a ballerina.
+If I couldn’t fly, I thought, I'd leap.

-National Velvet, I wanted to be a jockey, even though
+After reading National Velvet, I wanted to be a jockey,

 The day I was assigned an essay to write about Career Goals,

-I stared at the blank paper, the clock, then the paper.
-My mother
+I stared at the blank paper, the clock, then at the paper.

 Eventually, that is what I chose to do.
 However, I didn't start